Rye bread: Scandinavian Jewish

 In Scandinavia, similar bread is made, due to the large Jewish community, some of which (in Swedish, called Vörtlimpa) also include sweeteners and/or citrus peel, as well as spices such as anise, fennel or cardamom, sometimes reserved for festive occasions.

 Israel

-In Israel, rye bread is very popular due to the large population of Ashkenazi Jewish descent.
-It is popular with Israelis of Middle Eastern and North African Jewish descent (Sephardic and Mizrahi Jews) as well.
-Rye bread is the most common type of packaged bread in Israel, and it is used across the nation in school cafeterias, military bases, prisons, and other government facilities.
-It is also commonly used in restaurant kitchens and is a staple at many bakeries.
+In Israel, rye bread is popular due to the large population of Ashkenazi Jewish descent.
 It can be found in virtually every bakery and grocery store in Israel.
-It is commonly mass-produced, and the mass-produced version is very similar to the American mass-produced version, however, it is often very soft.
+It is commonly mass-produced and is very similar to the American mass-produced version, however, it is often very soft.
 Many bakeries in restaurants in places such as Tel Aviv and Jerusalem are redefining rye bread and are baking their own versions that are sometimes a twist on the traditional Jewish rye bread, and sometimes harken back to the most traditional Ashkenazi style rye bread.

 Canada

 In Canada, there are several different types of Jewish rye bread available in the country.
 There are mass-produced, prepackaged brands such as Oroweat.
 In communities with significant Jewish populations such as Montreal, Toronto, Winnipeg, and Vancouver, authentic Ashkenazi Jewish style rye bread is available at many kosher and kosher-style bakeries, delis, restaurants, and kosher grocery stores.

 There is also Winnipeg-style rye bread which does not actually contain much, if any, rye flour.
 Instead, this Jewish-influenced bread is made from cracked rye or coarse rye meal, added to wheat flour.
 Winnipeg-style rye bread does not contain caraway fruits.